 We decided to take a small detour on our journey from Birmingham to Montgomery, Alabama…

-Today we pushed further south into Alabama moving towards the State capital Montgomery.
-En route we decide to call into Birmingham, Alabama.
+Today, we pushed further south into Alabama moving towards the State capital Montgomery.
+En route, we decide to call into Birmingham, Alabama.
 This town was once a thriving industrial town based around the iron manufacturing industry but as time has passed it has to reinvent itself, focusing on new sectors like medicine.

 After touring the museum we wanted to go up the monument.
-The two options were the 150 odd stairs which run up through the inside of the tower or the elevator.
+The two options were the 150 odd stairs that run up through the inside of the tower or the elevator.
 Foolishly I decided to take the steps, which only sufficed to remind me what I already knew about my fitness.
 Karen on the other hand was wiser as her hips were playing her up again she took the elevator.
-Around the top of the tower is a platform which gives great views, the unfortunate fact for those suffering from vertigo is that the platform is made from a wire mesh.
-This gives a splendid view past your feet to the base of the tower – and whilst Jack loved it Karen and myself were not so happy so we did not spend a lot of time up there and were quite happy to go back down to terra firma.
+Around the top of the tower is a platform that gives great views, the unfortunate fact for those suffering from vertigo is that the platform is made from a wire mesh.
+This gives a splendid view past your feet to the base of the tower – and whilst Jack loved it Karen and I were not so happy so we did not spend a lot of time up there and were quite happy to go back down to terra firma.

 Daily Admission Rates 10 A.M. – 6 P.M.: Evening Admission Rates 6 P.M. – 10 P.M.: